ilbaroni/ilbaroni.github.io/_posts/2021-01-16-windows_com.md

 | Machine wide COM objects | HKLM\SOFTWARE\CLASSES\CLSID |
 | User COM objects         | HKCU\SOFTWARE\CLASSES\CLSID |

-These to locations are then merged and build the already known location: **HKEY_CLASSES_ROOT\CLSID**.
+These to locations are then merged and build the already known location: HKEY_CLASSES_ROOT\CLSID.

 Why does this matter?
-Well, a regular user **can define** COM objects on the HKCU and even **duplicate** the ones in HKLM.
-This is interesting because when it comes to execution the HKCU definitions **take precedence** over HKLM, thus giving the opportunity to hijack what will be executed.
+Well, a regular user can define COM objects on the HKCU and even duplicate the ones in HKLM.
+This is interesting because when it comes to execution the HKCU definitions take precedence over HKLM, thus giving the opportunity to hijack what will be executed.

 Like I mentioned before, COM hijacking is dangerous as it can break functionality of applications...
-So a common practice is to look for applications trying to access COM objects that **don't exist** and hijack those.
+So a common practice is to look for applications trying to access COM objects that don't exist and hijack those.

 ![notfound](/assets/images/windows_com/notfound.png)